Description

 Risk and Exploitability

-The vulnerability is not listed in the CISA KEV catalog, and no EPSS score is available, so the likelihood of exploitation is uncertain.
+The vulnerability is not listed in the CISA KEV catalog, has an EPSS score of < 1%, and a CVSS score of 7.8, indicating moderate‑to‑high severity but low exploitation probability under normal circumstances.
 Based on the description, the attack vector is inferred to be local; an attacker with access to a USB port can trigger a device removal while the driver is active.
-The use‑after‑free can corrupt kernel memory, posing a significant risk to availability and integrity of the host, but without an assigned CVSS score the nominal severity remains unclear.
+The use‑after‑free can corrupt kernel memory, posing a significant risk to availability and integrity of the host.

 Remediation